joeltonmats/next-news-app/README.md

-# Next Routing Rendering
+# Next News App

-This repository contains the code and resources for the "Next Routing Rendering" project.
+This repository contains the code and resources for the "Next News App" project.
 It is a simple application designed to demonstrate the basics of routing and rendering in the Next.js framework.

 ## Tech Stack